sylvqin/RuntimeMeshLoader/README.md

 * [How-to](#how-to)
 * [Limitations](#limitations)

 ## Supported operating systems
-Currently, Windows (x64) as well as Linux (Ubuntu 20) have been verified.
+Currently, Windows (x64) has been verified (used to work on Linux according to @Chrizey91)

 ## Supported Unreal Enginge versions
-The Plugin was tested under Unreal Engine v.
-4.25.3 as well as version 5 (Early Access).
-However, any modern version of Unreal Engine should be compatible with it.
+The Plugin was tested under Unreal Engine 5.5.

+(this is from the old repo)

 ## Installation

 Download this repository, by clicking on the green `Code`-Button in the upper right hand corner and select `Download ZIP`.

 In your Unreal Enginge project open the `Plugins` directory.
 If it does not exist, simply create a new folder in the root directory of your project and call it `Plugins`.